 - 1 teaspoon Vanilla

-- 1 tablespoon Dark Rum or Rum Extract
+- 1 tablespoon Rum Extract or dark rum

-Prepare a 9x13 inch baking dish by greasing it with butter.
+- Prepare a 9×13 inch baking dish by greasing it with butter.

-Stir the mixture until it begins to boil then remove it from the heat and pour it into the baking dish.
+- Stir the mixture until it begins to boil then remove it from the heat.

-Place the bread cubes in the baking dish and sprinkle them with the cinnamon and nutmeg.
+- Place the bread cubes in the baking dish.

-In a large bowl whisk together egg, egg nog, vanilla, cinnamon, nutmeg, and rum extract or dark rum if you are using it.
+- In a large bowl whisk together egg, egg nog, vanilla, cinnamon, nutmeg, and rum extract or dark rum if you are using it.

-- Cover the baking dish with aluminum foil and place it in the refrigerator for at least 1 hour up to overnight.
+- Cover the baking dish with plastic wrap and place it in the refrigerator for at least 1 hour up to overnight.